IIIF/cookbook-recipes/recipe/0240-navPlace-on-canvases/index.md

 ---

 ### Use Case
-A Manifest contains Canvas items that have unique geographic characteristics.
+A Manifest contains Canvas items with representing photographs taken at places of significance.
 You would like to associate each Canvas with geographic coordinates for use in web mapping clients like Leaflet and OpenLayers.
 You intend for each Canvas to be represented in the same interface.
 This could mean simply showing non-interactive shapes on a web map, but often more data from the resources is displayed in connection with the shapes as a result of available functionality.
 The example below shows a pop-up that appears upon clicking the shape.

 <div id="bigImage">
 	<h4 style="color:white;"> Click Image to Close </h4>